Excess 14 Maintenance and Monitoring

 Reef Line Size

-The original reefing lines may be under spec’d and may break.
+The original reefing lines may be undersized and may break.

-We currently have 12mm lines, and while Reef 1 broke, we suspect that was due to the secondary clue sheath not being aligned.
-Confirm you have 12mm reef lines, and consider replacing with Dyneema Core with Dyneema sheaths.
+We currently have 12mm lines, and while Reef 1 broke, we suspect that was due to the secondary clew sheath not being aligned.
+Confirm you have 12mm reef lines, and consider replacing them with Dyneema Core with Dyneema sheaths.

 Halyards at the Clutch